omidarmat/webDevNotes/react/react.md

 }
 ```

 > This is, again, the case where we previously mentioned an **EXTREMELY IMPORTANT** note.
 Keep in mind that we cannot immediately call the `onDeleteItem` function in the `onClick` prop, because in that case, the function will be called with the event (`e`) object passed into it automatically.
-But here, we don't want to call this object with the event object.
+But here, we don't want to call this function with the event object.
 Instead, we want the function to be called while the item ID is passed into it.
 This is why we used a callback function inside the `onClick` prop, in order to be able to pass the necessary data into the `onDeleteItem` handler.

 As another example, we now want to implement a checkbox for each item.
 If the checkbox is checked, we want the item's `packed` property to be updated.
 It means that we actually want the `items` state variable to be updated.

-We start by defining the `handleToggleItem` function in the `App` component since this is where the `items` state variable and its setter function are defined.
+We start by defining the `handleToggleItem` function in the `App` component since this is where the `items` state variable and its setter function are located.
 Remember that this `handleToggleItem` function should receive the item ID in order to be able to find it in the items and update it.

 ```js
 function handleToggleItem(id) {